 Since the program year and fiscal year runs from July 1st through the following June 30th, final payment for each program year's WIOA expenses will occur with the June invoice that will be submitted by the applicant to the Iowa Workforce Development during the month of July along with end of year Financial Closeout documents.
 Applicants are expected to expend at least 80% of their contracted funds by the end of each program year.

 PART 4 - INSTRUCTIONS AND GUIDELINES FOR SUBMISSION OF PROPOSALS

-The Regional Workforce Development Board must receive your proposal by 4:00 PM Central Standard Time on Friday, April 8, 2016.
-Any Proposals received after this deadline will be rejected and returned to applicants unopened.
+The Local Workforce Development Board must receive your proposal by 4:00 PM Central Standard Time on October 23, 2020.
+Any Proposals received after this deadline will be rejected.